 I guess this will be my final, butterfly final card(for now)! 😊This one I made today.
 I shamelessly copied this from Carol as well.
 You can see her beautiful card here.
 Okay, I changed the butterfly.
 This is the other intricate die I couldn't get to cut.
 I had actually thrown the die into the trash, convinced it was defective.
 I bought it a year or so ago and couldn't return it, so if it didn't cut right, what good was it to me?Thankfully, I hadn't emptied the trash bin yet. 😌

-Thanks so much for stopping by and thank you, Kay for the beautiful inspiration!
+Thanks so much for stopping by!

-Hope you have a wonderful weekend.
+I hope you are having a wonderful weekend.